cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 This means that your content is validated.

+## Issues

+Issue represents a single accessibility problem in the content.

+Issue also are grouped into different types.

+### Issue Types

+* **Error** - Checking engine is 100% sure that highlighted element contains the issue.
+* **Warning** - Checking engine discovered that there is a possibility for given error, but it can't give 100% certainty.
+* **Notice** - Checking engine has no way to detect this issue - it points issue only as a notice, so the user can verify if the content satisfy given rule.

+Based on their type, their highlight color will slightly differ while in checking mode in order to hint the type.

+Issue can be also ignored for more information see [Ignoring Issues](#ignoring-issues).

 ## Checking Mode

 Checking mode is enabled when there is at least one issue in the content.
 It shows a panel containg all the key information about currently focused issue.